EugeneKoba/typescript-react-challenge/README.md

 2. Use CSS to animate and transition between the elements.
 The `@emotion/styled` library has been included for this purpose and a couple of Styled components could be created to achieve this feature.

+I was able to create this carousel slider with Typescript Learning points
+- I was able to implement IDE's, and will continue to practice this to improve.

 References:
 - https://emotion.sh/docs/styled